top of page

 These chemicals can be simply added to the coolant water that is sprayed on the island disc when abrading wafers.

-3M Fixed-Abrasive Diamond Tile Abrasive Discs
+3M Fixed-Abrasive Diamond Trizact Tile Abrasive Discs

 ISLAND DISCS USED ON EXISTING SLURRY LAPPER MACHINES